-Welcome to week 33 – three races this weekend.
-MotoGP comes to Silverstone in England, NASCAR is in Atlanta, and Indycar is at the Auto Club track in California.
-Sebastian has the links you need to make your picks at http://themotorracinggame.wordpress.com/2013-week-thirty-three-guide-and-links/.
+Welcome to week 42 – three races this weekend.
+F1 comes to the U.S. and the Circuit of the Americas, NASCAR is also in Texas at the 1.5 mile Texas Motor Speedway just outside of Dallas, and the WEC is in Shanghai in China.
+As usual Sebastian has the links you need to make your picks at http://themotorracinggame.wordpress.com/2014-week-forty-two-guide-and-links/.
 Picks can be made at: http://www.roadracetracks.com/motorracinggame.shtml.

 Sebastien Ogier won Spain’s WRC event and so clinched the WRC driver’s title for this year.
 As has often happened in WRC this year, his teammate Jari-Matti Latvala was his closest rival and finished second.
 The other Volkwagen driver, Andreas Mikkelsen was on track to make it a VW 1-2-3, but punctured mid-way through the second day dropping him down the order – he finished 7th.
 Finishing third was Mikko Hirvonen who had one of his better rallies this year.
 He finished ahead of Mads Ostberg who was quoted as saying he just couldn’t find his rhythm in the early part of the event.
 Kris Meeke suffered a double puncture on day 1 while carrying only one spare, so he retired and came back under Rally 2 rules, which meant a lowly 19th place finish.